ShrawanSai/ShrawanSai/README.md

 I'm a recent graduate from Vellore Institute of Technology from where I have done my bachelor's in computer science. <br />
 I really love developing software that involves Machine Learning and AI.
 Natural Language Processing is my favourite field of techonology <br />
 I currently work in Novartis Healthcare as a full stack developer in the Medical Imaging team<br />
-Contact me for new projects 📨, I am open to collaborate with you<br/><br/>
+Contact me for new projects 📨, I am open for collaborations<br/><br/>